 When it comes to how alpha males show love, they aren’t invulnerable.
 In fact, they’re well aware of their own vulnerabilities.
 What distinguishes them is that they’re well aware they’re okay as they are and their entire attitude towards love stems from this.

 An alpha male has a take it or leave it approach to himself.
-Whilst he wants to feel loved (who doesn’t?), if someone rejects him or hurts him, he still knows he’s okay.
+Whilst he wants to feel loved (who doesn’t?), if someone rejects him, cheats on him or hurts him, he still knows he’s okay.
 It doesn’t confirm anything about him deep down.
 It just means they weren’t interested.

 He’s great.
 He is who he is, and anyone else can take it or leave it.
 Some will and some won’t.